Skip to content

 1. In Tasmania, the reliability of these data is affected by the proportion of children with an unknown Indigenous status at investigation.

-2. Data presented in this table are not comparable across jurisdictions due to differences in the way jurisdictions collect and report data on notifications, investigations and substantiations.
+2. Data presented in this table are not comparable across jurisdictions due to differences in the way jurisdictions collect and report data on notifications, investigations, and substantiations.

-Source: Tables D2.12.7, D2.12.3, D2.12.12, and AIHW 2022a: Table S2.3.
+Source: Tables D2.12.3, D2.12.7, D2.12.12, and (AIHW 2023b): Table S2.3.
+AIHW Child Protection Collection 2021–22.

-Children who were only the subject of a notification of maltreatment that was not subsequently investigated are not included as a notification and will not count as contact with the child protection system until an investigation is undertaken.
+Child protection departments obtain detailed information about a child who is the subject of a notification and make an assessment about the harm or degree of harm to the child and their protective needs.
+Children who had their notification of maltreatment investigated were counted.
 This is because apart from an initial risk assessment, it is expected that the department responsible for child protection would have a limited level of involvement with these children and their families.
 Children who received only intensive family support services have also not been included in this section as unit record-level data were not available for national reporting.

 There are significant differences in substantive jurisdictional legislation, policies and practices across jurisdictions, and these differences affect the comparability of data included in this report across jurisdictions and over time.
-Further information can be found in the Child protection Australia 2020–21 report, appendix A and B.
+Further information can be found in the Child protection Australia 2021–22 report, appendix A and B.

 Substantiated maltreatments

-This bar chart shows that, emotional abuse (48%) was the most common type of maltreatment experienced by Indigenous children aged 0–17.
-This was followed by neglect (31%), physical abuse (14%) and sexual abuse (7%).
+This bar chart shows that, emotional abuse (50.2%) was the most common type of maltreatment experienced by First Nations children.
+This was followed by neglect (29.9%), physical abuse (12.8%) and sexual abuse (6.8%).
+Rates of substantiated maltreatments was highest among those aged 5–9 (26%) and 1–4 (24.7%).

 Care and protection orders

 Care and protection orders are legal orders or arrangements that give child protection departments partial or full responsibility for a child’s welfare (AIHW 2022a).
 Children are placed on care and protection orders if they have been seriously harmed, are at risk or significant risk of harm or there are no other care options.
+In most cases this occurs following a maltreatment notification, and orders can be made to remove children from unsafe environments immediately.

-Nationally, at 30 June 2021, 24,174 Indigenous children were on care and protection orders.
-This corresponds to a rate of 72 per 1,000 Indigenous children.
-Around one-third of all care and protection orders were for Indigenous children aged 10–14 (7,816 or 32%).
+Nationally, at 30 June 2022, 24,610 First Nations children were on care and protection orders.
+This corresponds to a rate of 72 per 1,000 children.
+At 30 June 2022, 20% of First Nations children on care and protection orders were aged under 5, 29% were aged 5–9, 32% aged 10–14, and 18% were aged 15–17 (Figure 2.12.2, Table D2.12.6).

-Of the 24,174 Indigenous children who were on care and protection orders, 16,676 (69%) were on finalised guardianship or custody orders, 3,743 (15%) were on finalised third-party parental responsibility orders and 3,059 (13%) were on interim or temporary orders (Table D2.12.8, Figure 2.12.2).
+Of the 24,610 First Nations children who were on care and protection orders, 70% (17,343) were on finalised guardianship or custody orders, 15% (3,796) were on finalised third-party parental responsibility orders and 11% (2,741) were on interim or temporary orders (Figure 2.12.2, Table D2.12.8).

-Figure 2.12.2: Indigenous children aged 10–17 on care and protection orders, by type of care and protection order, 30 June 2021
+Figure 2.12.2: First Nations children on care and protection orders, by type of care and protection order, and by age group, 30 June 2022

-Source: Table D2.12.8.
-AIHW Child Protection Collection.
+Source: Table D2.12.6 and D2.12.8.
+AIHW Child Protection Collection 2021–22.

 Out-of-home care

-A nationally consistent definition for out-of-home care was implemented in 2018–19 (AIHW 2022a).
+A nationally consistent definition for out-of-home care was implemented in 2018–19 (AIHW 2023b).
 Out-of-home care is overnight care for children aged under 18 who are unable to live with their families due to child safety concerns.
 This includes placements approved by the department responsible for child protection for which there is ongoing case management and financial payment (including where a financial payment has been offered but has been declined by the carer).
 Out-of-home care includes legal (court-ordered) and voluntary placements, as well as placements made for the purpose of providing respite for parents and/or carers.

-Among Indigenous children in out-of-home care at 30 June 2021, 8,427 (43%) children had been continuously in care for 5 years or more, 5,093 (26%) for between 2 and 5 years, 2,577 (13%) for between 1 and 2 years, and 3,383 (17%) for under a year (AIHW 2022a).
+Among First Nations children in out-of-home care at 30 June 2022, 8,667 (45%) children had been continuously in care for 5 years or more, 5,202 (27%) for between 2 and 5 years, 2,556 (13%) for between 1 and 2 years, and 3,007 (15%) for under a year (AIHW 2023b).

-Figure 2.12.3: Indigenous children aged 0–17 in out-of-home care, by relationship to carer, 30 June 2021
+Figure 2.12.3: First Nations children in out-of-home care, by relationship to carer, 30 June 2022

-Source: Table D2.12.13.
-AIHW Child Protection Collection.
+Source: Table 2.12.13.
+AIHW Child Protection Collection 2021–22.

 Cultural support plans include details such as the child’s cultural background and actions taken to maintain their connection to culture (AIHW 2022b).
 Legislation in each state and territory determines whether children are required to have cultural support plans.

-In 2020–21, 16% of around 10,300 Aboriginal and Torres Strait Islander children aged 0–17 in out-of-home care (excluding children on long-term guardianship orders) were reunified during the year.
-Of around 1,500 Aboriginal and Torres Strait Islander children aged 0–16 who were reunified with family during 2019–20, 84% did not return to out-of-home care within 12 months (AIHW 2022b; Table S2.2a).
+In 2020–21, when excluding children on long-term guardianship orders from the total number of First Nations children in out-of-home care, 16% of the 10,266 First Nations children aged 0–17 in out-of-home care were reunified during the year.
+Of 1,537 First Nations children aged 0–16 who were reunified with family during 2019–20, 84% did not return to out-of-home care within 12 months (AIHW 2022b).

 Youth justice supervision and prior contact with the child protection system

-During 2020–21, 4,055 Indigenous young people aged 10–17 were under some type of youth justice supervision.
-Of these, just under two-thirds (64% or 2,600) came into contact with the child protection system during the 5-year period from 2016 to 2021.
-Young Indigenous females who were under supervision (936) during 2021 were more likely to have come into contact with the child protection system (77% or 718) in this 5-year period than Indigenous males (60% or 1,882) who were under supervision (3,118) (AIHW 2022c).
+During 2020–21, 4,055 First Nations young people aged 10–17 were under some type of youth justice supervision.
+Of these, about two-thirds (64% or 2,600) came into contact with the child protection system during the 5-year period from 1 July 2016 to 30 June 2021.
+Of First Nations males (3,118) and females (936) aged 10–17 who were under supervision during 2020–21, a higher proportion of females (77% or 718) than males (60%, 1,882) came into contact with the child protection system (AIHW 2022c).

 Comparisons with non-Indigenous Australians

-At 30 June 2021, 39% of children on care and protection orders were Indigenous (24,174 of 61,674 children, where Indigenous status was known).
-Population rates of care and protection orders were 10.1 times as high for Indigenous children as for non-Indigenous children (71.5 compared with 7.1 per 1,000 population) (Table D2.12.7).
+At 30 June 2022, of 61,111 children on care and protection orders for whom Indigenous status was known, 40% (24,610) were First Nations children and 60% (36,501) were non-Indigenous children.
+Population rates of care and protection orders were 11 times as high for First Nations children as for non-Indigenous children (71.9 compared with 6.8 per 1,000 children) (Table D2.12.7).

-At 30 June 2021, 42% of children in out-of-home care were Indigenous (19,480 of 46,212 children, where Indigenous status was known).
-The rate of out-of-home care among Indigenous children was 11.5 times as high as for non-Indigenous children (57.6 compared with 5.0 per 1,000 population) (Table D2.12.12).
+At 30 June 2022, of 45,356 children in out-of-home care for whom Indigenous status was known, 43% (19,432) were First Nations children and 57% (25,924) were non-Indigenous children.
+The rate of out-of-home care among First Nations children was 12 times as high as for non-Indigenous children (56.8 compared with 4.8 per 1,000 children) (Table D2.12.12).

 Changes over time

-Nationally, over the period from 2016–17 to 2020–21, the rate of substantiated maltreatments among Indigenous children aged 0–17 showed no clear trend, ranging from 38.0 per 1,000 in 2018–19 to 43.4 per 1,000 population in 2020–21.
-There was also no significant change in the rate of substantiated maltreatments for non-Indigenous children, nor in the gap.
+Nationally, over the period from 2017–18 to 2021–22, the rate of substantiated maltreatments among First Nations children showed no clear trend, ranging from 38.7 per 1,000 children in 2017–18 to 39.8 per 1,000 children in 2021–22.
+There was also no significant change in the rate of substantiated maltreatments for non-Indigenous children, nor in the gap between these rates (Table D2.12.1).

-Nationally, over the period from 30 June 2017 to 30 June 2021, the rate of Indigenous children on care and protection orders increased from 60.1 to 71.5 per 1,000 population.
-Over the same period the rate for non-Indigenous children increased to a lesser extent, from 6.7 to 7.1 per 1,000 population (Table D2.12.11, Figure 2.12.4).
-As a result, the gap between Indigenous and non-Indigenous children on care and protection orders increased from a rate difference of 53 to 64 per 1,000 population.
+Nationally, over the period from 30 June 2018 to 30 June 2022, the rate of First Nations children on care and protection orders increased from 62.3 to 71.9 per 1,000 children.
+Over the same period, the rate for non-Indigenous children remained consistent at 6.8 per 1,000 children.
+The gap between First Nations and non-Indigenous children on care and protection orders increased from a rate difference of 55.5 per 1,000 children in 30 June 2018 to 65.1 per 1,000 children in 30 June 2022 (Table D2.12.11).

-Nationally, over the period from 30 June 2017 to 30 June 2021, the rate of out-of-home care among Indigenous children increased from 51.0 to 57.6 per 1,000, while there was no significant change in the rate among non-Indigenous children (Table D2.12.1, Figure 2.12.4).
-The gap between Indigenous and non-Indigenous children increased from a rate difference of 46 to 53 per 1,000 population.
+Nationally, between 2017–18 and 2021–22, the rate of out-of-home care among First Nations children increased from 52.1 to 56.8 per 1,000 children, while there was no significant change in the rate among non-Indigenous children.
+Over this time, the gap between First Nations and non-Indigenous children increased from a rate difference of 47.1 to 52.0 per 1,000 children (Table D2.12.1).

-Figure 2.12.4: Children aged 0–17 in different components of the child protection system 30 June 2017 to 30 June 2021
+Figure 2.12.4: Children in different components of the child protection system, 2017–18 to 2021–22

 Note: Children who were the subject of a notification of maltreatment do not count as a contact with the child protection system until an investigation is undertaken.